-As part of our dedication to delivering gentle dentistry, Dr. Gassett has completed the training and accreditation required to perform sedation dentistry.
+As part of our dedication to delivering gentle dentistry, our dentists have completed the training and accreditation required to perform sedation dentistry.
 Florida’s dental board carefully regulates the use of sedation techniques, so you can rest assured that you are in good hands.

 Sedation dentistry is appropriate for people who can’t receive dental services because of their fear and anxiety.
 It is also appropriate for individuals who: